cookpete/react-player/README.md

 [![Dependency Status](https://img.shields.io/david/CookPete/react-player.svg)](https://david-dm.org/CookPete/react-player)
 [![devDependency Status](https://img.shields.io/david/dev/CookPete/react-player.svg)](https://david-dm.org/CookPete/react-player?type=dev)

-A react component for playing a variety of URLs, including file paths, YouTube, SoundCloud, Streamable, Vidme, Vimeo, Wistia and DailyMotion.
+A react component for playing a variety of URLs, including file paths, YouTube, Facebook, SoundCloud, Streamable, Vidme, Vimeo, Wistia and DailyMotion.
 Used by [rplayr](http://rplayr.com), an app to generate playlists from Reddit URLs.

 The component parses a URL and loads in the appropriate markup and external SDKs to play media from [various sources](#supported-media).
 [Props](#props) can be passed in to control playback and react to events such as buffering or media ending.